sadegh1996/LegendSword/README.md

-NOD32-BOT is new and best bot.
+LegendSword is new and best bot.
 _________________________________________________________________________________
 for install